acgeospatial/Satellite_Imagery_Python/cloud_native/readme.md

-Holding file for series of posts on cloud native Geospatial
+This folder contains a series of notebooks on STAC and COG

+It was built in Jan 2021